bhambers/employee-comms/README.md

 - **Push Notifications:** [Firebase Cloud Messaging (FCM)](https://firebase.google.com/docs/cloud-messaging)
 - **Package Manager:** [pnpm](https://pnpm.io/)

+## Firebase Integration

+This project relies on Google Firebase for its real-time notification capabilities.
+The following packages are used:

+- `firebase`: The client-side SDK for interacting with Firebase services in the browser.
+- `firebase-admin`: The server-side SDK used for administrative tasks, such as sending notifications from the backend.

+### Key Integration Points:

+- **Firebase Initialization and Messaging:**
+  - `app/lib/firebase.ts`: Contains the core logic for initializing the Firebase client, requesting notification permissions, and handling incoming messages.
+  - `app/page.tsx`: Initializes the Firebase messaging service and listens for new notifications to display in the UI.
+  - `public/firebase-messaging-sw.js`: The service worker responsible for handling background push notifications.

+- **Sending Notifications (Server-Side):**
+  - `app/api/send-notification/route.ts`: An API route that uses the `firebase-admin` SDK to send push notifications to registered devices.

 ## Environment Setup

 To run this application, you need to configure your Firebase environment variables.
 Create a `.env.local` file in the project root and add your Firebase project credentials: